pathakHemanta/programmer-analyst/src/components/buttons/secondary-button/SecondaryButtonDocs.md

 ### Additional Notes:

-- Ensure that the button label is clear and actionable.
+- Ensure that the button label is clear and complements primary actions.
 - Customize the component to fit your application's design system.
 - Handle onClick events appropriately for the intended functionality.